(another idea for St.Patty’s Day: Irish Stew with Lamb and Stout)

 On St. Patty’s day – everyone’s Irish!

-Back to that Lenten resolution; tomorrow I’ll give up that second glass of wine.
-Easy enough; I’ll simply switch my choice of stem ware to an over-sized bubble; that will take care of that.
+Back to that Lenten resolution.
+I’ll give up that second glass of wine, after all.
+Easy peasy.
+I’ll switch my choice of stem ware to an over-sized bubble, and no one will be the wiser (-: